 For businesses still on the fence about whether to continue remote work post-pandemic, we’d urge you to keep in mind the six biggest advantages of hiring remote staff.
 Let’s take a look :

-It might sound counterintuitive, but research shows that remote workers are significantly more productive than employees working in offices.
-Countless studies support this; Global Workplace Analytics found that teleworkers were 20-25% more productive than office-based employees.
+It might sound counterintuitive, but research shows that remote workers are significantly more productive than workers working in offices.
+Countless studies support this; Global Workplace Analytics found that teleworkers were 20-25% more productive than office-based workers.

 2. You Access a Wider Talent Pool